-Additionally:
+Note:

-- The course site provides examples of two power points from previous students.
-Both students have given permission for their presentations to be used. - There are examples of how to build a good PowerPoint. - There is a grading rubric for the assignment. - If you cannot locate these, contact the professor and guidance to the links will be provided.
+- The course resources include examples of two power points from previous students.
+Both students have given permission for their presentations to be used. - There are examples of how to build a good PowerPoint. - There is a grading rubric for the assignment.

+If you cannot locate these, contact the professor.